emberjs/guides/source/localizable/tutorial/routes-and-templates.md

 ```

 Let's update the newly generated `rentals.hbs` with some basic markup to seed our rentals list page.
-We'll come back to this page later to hook in the actual rental properties.
+We'll come back to this page later to add in the actual rental properties.

 ```app/templates/rentals.hbs
 <div class="jumbo">